 The best way to cite this PDQ summary is:

-National Cancer Institute: PDQ® Myelodysplastic Syndromes Treatment.
+PDQ® Adult Treatment Editorial Board.
+PDQ Myelodysplastic Syndromes Treatment.
 Bethesda, MD: National Cancer Institute.
-Date last modified <MM/DD/YYYY>.
-Available at: http://www.cancer.gov/types/myeloproliferative/patient/myelodysplastic-treatment-pdq.
+Updated <MM/DD/YYYY>.
+Available at: https://www.cancer.gov/types/myeloproliferative/patient/myelodysplastic-treatment-pdq.
 Accessed <MM/DD/YYYY>.
+[PMID: 26389239]

 The information in these summaries should not be used to make decisions about insurance reimbursement.
 More information on insurance coverage is available on Cancer.gov on the Managing Cancer Care page.